 Origin of The Lionhead Rabbit

 The exact origin of the Lionhead rabbit is disputed, but it’s commonly accepted that it originated in Belgium and France.
-It is believed breeders there were trying to create a miniature long-haired rabbit.
+Breeders there are believed to have been trying to create a miniature long-haired rabbit.

 They crossed Netherland dwarf rabbits with the miniature Swiss Fox rabbit.
-The result was a genetic mutation resulting in the characteristic lion’s mane fur around the neck of the Lionhead rabbit.
+This resulted in a genetic mutation that gave the lionhead rabbit the characteristic lion’s mane fur around the neck.

 The National Lionhead Breed Club still strives to be recognized in some places.